 Additional standout accolades for Madrigal include winning several half marathons such as the Bakersfield Half, Judgement Day Half, Modesto Half and earning podium finishes in more than 20 races.
-Madrigal currently holds the 5K record at the Second Wind 5K and has completed the Boston Marathon five times.
+Madrigal currently holds the 5K record at the Second Wind 5K and has completed the Boston Marathon six times.

 Madrigal feels joining Team Novo Nordisk has helped him reach people and have a more significant impact on not only the diabetes community but also anyone who needs motivation for exercise and healthy eating.
 He recognizes that he is still young when it comes to racing marathons and continues to learn about managing his blood glucose during training and racing, so he only expects his times to improve.

 In addition to being an ambassador for the diabetes community, the 33-year-old Madrigal also teaches English Language Development to high school students.

 Tell us about when you were diagnosed and how you found out?

 I had been feeling bad for some time, losing weight, urinating frequently, and finally, my vision worsened, so I went to the emergency room.
 After tons of blood work, a doctor asked me, “Do you know what diabetes is?”
 I said, “not really,” then he said, “We strongly believe you have type 1 diabetes”.

 A few hours later, it was confirmed, and for the next 9 days, I stayed in the hospital figuring out what my new responsibilities were.